The best places to eat and drink in Manchester's Northern Quarter

 £2.70 for a regular coffee

 VEGETARIAN AND COFFEE DREAMS AT PIG AND SPARROW

 Sit in the window and watch Manchester go by, while enjoying delicious coffee (a common thread in Manchester), and predominantly vegetarian food, including a seriously good avocado on toast, with chili and walnuts.

-They also serve so great vegan treats – our fave was salted caramel slice.
+They also serve some great vegan treats - our fave was salted caramel slice.